-5.2.2.7 Regeneration, Land Development Agency, and emerging affordable tenures Urban regeneration will play a crucial role in delivering new homes in Cork County and in Cork City.
+5.2.2.6 Regeneration, Land Development Agency, and emerging affordable tenures Urban regeneration will play a crucial role in delivering new homes in Cork County and in Cork City.
 The NPF and RSES have set a target for 50% of all new homes targeted for Cork City and Suburbs 30% of all new homes elsewhere to be delivered within existing built-up settlements.
 This will require a new emphasis over the strategy period on delivering on brownfield and infill sites.
 Regeneration in Cork City has also been identified as a key priority in national, regional and local policy including the NPF and RSES.
 Given the significant number of new homes that will be delivered through regeneration and urban redevelopment, this will also be an important means of meeting need for social and affordable housing.

 One important means of delivering social and affordable housing through regeneration will be through the Land Development Agency (LDA).
 The LDA is a State-sponsored body established to coordinate land within State control for more optimal uses where appropriate, with a focus on the provision of housing and providing a stronger supply of housing land in urban centres.
-Under the Land Development Agency Act 2021, the LDA has been placed on a stronger statutory footing.
-Among other powers, this legislation strengthens the LDA's goal of increasing the supply of social and affordable housing, with a set percentage of housing provided on relevant public land (80% in Cork City and Suburbs and 50% elsewhere) being reserved for social and affordable housing.
-This legislation also grants new powers to the LDA to acquire and assemble public land for development.
+The LDA is due to be placed on a stronger statutory footing through pending legislation.
+Among other powers, this legislation will strengthen the LDA's goal of increasing the supply of social and affordable housing, with a set percentage of housing provided on relevant public land being reserved for social and affordable housing including new and emerging affordable tenures.
 The LDA and other regeneration agencies therefore will be a major contributor to delivering new social and affordable homes in Cork in areas such as the Cork City Docklands.

 The Land Development Agency will also pursue new forms of affordable tenures such as Cost Rental housing.
-These forms of tenure will play a growing role in meeting demand for housing over the strategy period.
-Under the Affordable Housing Act 2021, this comprises below-market

-Cost Rental and affordable purchase housing aimed at households which are not eligible for traditional social housing but may still suffer affordability issues.
+These 'intermediate' forms of tenure are likely to play a growing role in meeting demand for housing over the strategy period.
+These include below-market rental tenures aimed at households which are not eligible for traditional social housing but may still suffer affordability issues.
 Cost Rental housing refers to new rented accommodation wherein rent levels are set according to the cost of delivering the homes.
+The Government at time of writing is advancing legislation to codify Cost Rental as well as forms of affordable owner-occupier homes, including affordable homes for purchase delivered by local authorities.